 Function parameters are transferred in registers in 64-bit Windows.
 ECX is not used for parameter transfer because the first parameter is not an integer.
-We are using RBX and XMM6 for storing n and x across the call to $\sin$ .
+We are using RBX and XMM6 for storing n and x across the call to sin.
 We have to use registers with callee-save status for this, and we have to save these registers on the stack before using them.
-The stack must be aligned by 16 before the call to $\sin$ .
-The call to $\sin$ xpnx subtracts 8 from RSP; the PUSH RBX instruction subtracts 8; and the SUB instruction subtracts 32.
-The total amount subtracted is 8+8+32=48, which is a multiple of 16.
-The extra 32 bytes on the stack is shadow space for the call to $\sin$ .
+The stack must be aligned by 16 before the call to sin and we can rely on the stack being aligned by 16 before the call to sinxpnx.
+The call to sinxpnx subtracts 8 from RSP; the PUSH RBX instruction subtracts 8; and the SUB instruction subtracts 32.
+The total amount subtracted is 8+8+32 = 48, which is a multiple of 16 so that the proper alignment is preserved.
+The extra 32 bytes on the stack is shadow space for the call to sin.
 Note that example 4.1e does not include support for exception handling.
-It is necessary to add tables with stack unwind information if the program relies on catching exceptions generated in the function $\sin$ .
+It is necessary to add tables with stack unwind information if the program relies on catching exceptions generated in the function sin.

 '''

 ; Example 4.1f.
 64-bit Linux

 EXTRN sin:near

+4

 ALIGN

-4

 sinxpnx PROC

+PUBLIC

-PUBLIC sinxpnx
+sinxpnx

 ; parameter x = xmm0

 ; parameter n = edi

 ; return value = xmm0

 push rbx ; rbx must be saved

 sub rsp, 16 ; make local space and align stack by 16

 movaps [rsp], xmm0 ; save x

 mov ebx, edi ; save n

 call sin ; xmm0 = sin(xmm0)

-call sin ; xmm0 = sin(xmm0)

 cvtsi2sd xmm1, ebx ; convert n to double

 mulsd xmm1, [rsp] ; n x

 addsd xmm0, xmm1 ; sin(x) + n x

-add rsp, 16 ; restore
+add rsp, 16 ; restore stack pointer

-; restore stack pointer
+pop rbx ; restore rbx

+rbx

 ; restore rbx

-rbx

-pop
+рор

+; return value is in xmm0

 ret

-; return value is in xmm0

-sinxpnx

-ENDP
+sinxpnx ENDP

 '''

 64-bit Linux does not use the same registers for parameter transfer as 64-bit Windows does.
-There are no XMM registers with callee-save status, so we have to save $\times$ on the stack across the call to $\sin$ , even though saving it in a register might be faster (Saving $\times$ in a 64-bit integer register is possible, but slow). n can still be saved in a general purpose register with callee-save status.
+There are no XMM registers with callee-save status, so we have to save $\times$ on the stack across the call to sin, even though saving it in a register might be faster (Saving $\times$ in a 64-bit integer register is possible, but slow). n can still be saved in a general purpose register with callee-save status.
 The stack is aligned by 16.
 There is no need for shadow space on the stack.
-The red zone cannot be used because it would be overwritten by the call to $\sin$ .
+The red zone cannot be used because it would be overwritten by the call to sin.
 Note that example 4.1f does not include support for exception handling.
-It is necessary to add tables with stack unwind information if the program relies on catching exceptions generated in the function $\sin$ .
+It is necessary to add tables with stack unwind information if the program relies on catching exceptions generated in the function sin.